kunalSHU/auto-booking/README.md

 ## How to run locally
  To run this project locally, here are the details below:
     1. Frontend -
         a.
-First run npm install which will generate the node_modules folder which will have all the dependecies
+First run npm install which will generate the node_modules folder which will have all the dependencies
         b.
 Then do npm start
         c.
 Then go to this link in the browser http://localhost:3000.
 By default react apps run on port 3000
     1. Backend -